Home > Analyses > Consumer Defensive > Dollar Tree, Inc.

 | Dollar Tree, Inc. | 27B |

-Dollar Tree, Inc. ranks 5th among its 6 competitors, with a market cap just 2.92% of the leading Walmart Inc. It is positioned below both the average market cap of the top 10 competitors (232B) and the median market cap in its sector (38B).
-The company maintains a 14.53% gap below the next competitor above it, Dollar General.
+Dollar Tree ranks 5th among its competitors and holds just 2.37% of Walmart’s market cap, the sector leader.
+The company is below both the average market cap of the top 10 competitors (232B) and the sector median (38B).
+It maintains a +41.54% gap relative to the next competitor above, highlighting a notable scale difference with Dollar General.

 Comparisons with competitors